 This website presents the truth about the murder of Meredith Kercher and a scandalous miscarriage of justice, by using case documents and transcripts to dissect the reckless police investigation into her murder, a polizio-judicial system desperate to save face and the pseudo evidence which has lead to the wrongful conviction of Amanda Knox and Raffaele Sollecito, while her real killer Rudy Guede is out on day release after six years.

 Meredith Kercher was murdered by Rudy Guede in Perugia Italy, November 1st, 2007.
 Meredith was a beautiful young woman who had her life stolen from her in an act of pure evil.
+Three people were charged with her murder, Rudy Guede, Amanda Knox, and Raffaele Sollecito.
 Amanda Knox and Raffaele Sollecito had absolutely nothing to do with her murder.
 They are both innocent.

 - On March 26, 2013, the Italian Supreme Court overturned the acquittals of Amanda and Raffaele and ordered a new trial.

 - On January 30, 2014, the appeals court in Florence reinstated the guilty verdicts for Amanda and Raffaele.
-The court now has ninety days to release a motivation document explaining their ruling.
+Alessandro Nencini was the presiding judge.
+Nencini has ninety days from the date of the ruling to release a motivation document explaining the decision.